-The Office of Equity (OE) offers a variety of supportive measures to ensure all members of the CU Denver, CU Anschutz, and CU South community have access to a safe and nondiscriminatory environment.
+The Office of Equity (OE) offers a variety of supportive measures to ensure all members of the CU Denver and CU Anschutz community have access to a safe and nondiscriminatory environment.
 The OE considers the needs of all involved parties; providing resources for individuals who have experienced behavior prohibited under applicable policies (reporting party/complainant) and those accused of prohibited conduct (responding party).

 Regardless of the party's role on campus, we coordinate with offices across campus to help individuals remain in school or at work.
 The OE is equipped to provide assistance through our office and/or through other offices on- and off-campus.